jnduli/blog_jnduli.co.ke/content/insecure_linux.rst

 fast again
 <https://linuxreviews.org/HOWTO_make_Linux_run_blazing_fast_(again)_on_Intel_CPUs>`_.
 Contrary to the above article,  I did not want to set up the flags mentioned in there on my default grub menu entry.
-I also did not understand what risks I'd be exposing myself to, but I could get their names by running:
+Also, I did not understand what risks I'd be exposing myself to, but I could get their names by running:

 .. code-block:: bash